m-ashry-eg/SAA-C03/notes/README.md

   - **Multiple Sources**: Kinesis Data Streams can ingest data from a variety of sources, such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.
 This makes it a good choice for applications that need to process data from multiple sources.

-- #### Amazon Kinesis Data Streams vs. Amazon SQS

-  - **Kinesis Data Streams**: Consider Kinesis Data Streams for high-throughput, continuous data streams that necessitate real-time processing or analysis.

-  - **SQS**: Opt for SQS when you prioritize utmost reliability, asynchronous processing, and message durability, especially in situations where components must be loosely connected within a distributed system.